Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Separable coordinate systems and algebraic structure

 with $n_p = 0,1,2, \ldots, n + Q/2 - (L+J)/2$.
 Then, the basis set of wave functions can be written in the parabolic coordinates as

 On the other hand, we need to extract the integral of motion corresponding to the separation constant $P$.
-For this purpose, we first replace $U(u)$ and $V(v)$ in Equation \eqref{eqn:U} and Equation \eqref{eqn:V} by $U(u) V(v)$ and then recombine the two equations with excluding the energy $E$ from the equations.
+For this purpose, we first replace $U(u)$ and $V(v)$ in \Eref{eqn:U} and \Eref{eqn:V} by $U(u) V(v)$ and then recombine the two equations with excluding the energy $E$ from the equations.
 As a result, we obtain an equation